underscoreio/essential-slick/src/pages/selecting.md

 <div class="callout callout-warning">
 **Query Extension Methods**

-Like many of the "query invoker" methods discussed below, the `result.statements` method is actually an extension method applied to `Query` via an implicit conversion.
+Like many of the methods discussed below, the `result` method is actually an extension method applied to `Query` via an implicit conversion.
 You'll need to have everything from `H2Driver.simple` in scope for this to work:

 ~~~ scala
 import slick.driver.H2Driver.api._